PR-CYBR/PR-CYBR-USER-FEEDBACK-AGENT/docs/OPORD/OPORD-0002.md

      ```markdown
      ---
-     May I proceed with creating and providing the full file for **function_name_1** in OpenAI format that supports function calling?
+     May I proceed with creating and providing the full file for **function_name_1** in OpenAI format that supports function calling? (in a code block)
      ```

 ## 4. Administration and Logistics